|Other Names||Apoptosis regulator Bcl-2, BCL2|

 Provided below are standard protocols that you may find useful for product applications.

-BCL2 is integral outer mitochondrial membrane protein that blocks the apoptotic death of some cells such as lymphocytes.
+This gene encodes an integral outer mitochondrial membrane protein that blocks the apoptotic death of some cells such as lymphocytes.
 Constitutive expression of BCL2, such as in the case of translocation of BCL2 to Ig heavy chain locus, is thought to be the cause of follicular lymphoma.
-Two transcript variants, produced by alternate splicing, differ in their C-terminal ends.
+Two transcript variants, produced by alternate splicing, differ in their C-terminal ends. [provided by RefSeq].

 If you have used an Abcepta product and would like to share how it has performed, please click on the "Submit Review" button and provide the requested information.
 Our staff will examine and post your review and contact you if needed.